 Is this a franchise or corporately owned practice?

 No, Baystate Mobile Veterinary Services is privately owned and was funded by Dr. Carolyn Selavka in 2008.
 It was incorporated in 2009.

 You call to make an appointment, and on the designated day and time, we come to your home!
 We are currently booking appointments 6-8 weeks ahead of time.

-Baystate Mobile Veterinary Services is able to provide almost everything a “regular” veterinary clinic can do including: annual wellness visits, vaccines, sick pet exams, digital radiography, anesthetized dental cleanings, spay/neuter, microchip implantation, elective soft tissue surgeries, and of course, hospice and end of life care.
+Baystate Mobile Veterinary Services is able to provide almost everything a “regular” veterinary clinic can do, including: annual wellness visits, vaccines, sick pet exams, microchip implantation, and of course, hospice and end-of-life care.

-Our prices are comparable to most local veterinary practices with the one addition of a “travel charge” which is charged per trip to your home.
-Prices range from $35-$65, depending on the distance from our home office.
+Our prices are comparable to most local veterinary practices with the one addition of a “travel charge,” which is charged per trip to your home.
+Prices range from $35-$75, depending on the distance from our home office.

-We have a wide variety ranging from elderly or handicapped pet owners with the inability to drive, to young active families with multiple children and pets, professional dog and cat breeders, as well as The Massachusetts State Police Canine officers.
+We have a wide variety ranging from elderly or handicapped pet owners with the inability to drive to young active families with multiple children and pets and professional dog and cat breeders!

-It’s really a case by case basis, but we believe in doing our best to help you and your families make humane yet practical decisions for your furry family based on your pets’ quality of life and relationship with the family.
+It’s a case-by-case basis, but we believe in doing our best to help you and your families make humane yet practical decisions for your furry family based on your pets’ quality of life and relationship with the family.
 When decision time comes, we do our very best to support you and accommodate your schedule to the best of our ability.